A Large-Scale Comparison of Tetrahedral and Hexahedral Elements for Solving Elliptic PDEs with the Finite Element Method: Common Test Problems

 \subsection{High Stress}

 As a final experiment, we run a simulation for an L-shaped domain with the Neo-Hookean material and $E=210000$ $\nu=0.3$.
-Our goal is to study the differences in the stresses for singular solutions: the concave part of the L will have a discontinuous concentration of stress.
+Our goal is to study the differences in the stresses for singular solutions: the concave corner of L will have a stress singularity.
 We mesh our domains with $14\,155$ vertices for the tetrahedral mesh and $14\,161$ vertices for the hexahedral mesh.
 We fixed the bottom part of the domain (zero displacement) and rotate the top part by 120 degrees (Dirichlet constraint on the displacement), the rest of the boundary is let free (zero Neumann condition).
-Figure~\ref{fig:L} that linear tetrahedral elements underestimate the stress while linear hexahedral elements are somewhat better.
-The quadratic discretizations are qualitatively similar: the hexahedral mesh produces a smoother stress distribution because the elements are aligned with the mesh, however the price to pay is significant, 17 minutes for $P_2$ compared to more than 1.5 hours for $Q_2$.
+Figure~\ref{fig:L} shows that linear tetrahedral elements underestimate the stress while linear hexahedral elements are somewhat better.
+The quadratic discretizations are qualitatively similar: the hexahedral mesh does not have the spurious small stress oscillations of $P_2$ because the elements are aligned with the mesh, however the price to pay is significant, 17 minutes for $P_2$ compared to more than 1.5 hours for $Q_2$.